 Kerberos Authentication in MongoDB

 MongoDB Enterprise has supported Kerberos authentication since Version 2.4.
 You can find the full list of compatible MongoDB drivers and the complete documentation for various configuration scenarios (e.g. Linux, Windows) here.

-Studio 3T Enterprise makes it easy to deploy both LDAP and Kerberos authentication across your company – and a whole lot more.
+Studio 3T is a certified MongoDB Enterprise partner.
+Our Enterprise edition fully integrates with MongoDB Enterprise and makes it easy to deploy both LDAP and Kerberos authentication across your company – and a whole lot more.

-Built especially for professional teams, our Enterprise edition unlocks a full suite of advanced features like polyglot query code generation, the ability to use SQL to query MongoDB, and seamless import/export between MongoDB and SQL, that’s sure to save your team time and effort.
+Built especially for professional teams, Studio 3T Enterprise edition unlocks a full suite of advanced features like polyglot query code generation, the ability to use SQL to query MongoDB, and seamless import/export between MongoDB and SQL, that’s sure to save your team time and effort.